 Jayadeva.
 Gītāgovinda.
 Translated by Barbara Stoler Miller, Columbia University Press, 1997.

 Patel, Sanjay.
 Ramayana: the Divine Loophole.
 Chronicle Books, 2010.
 Beautiful picture-book adaptation of Vālmīki's Ramāyāṇa by a Pixar animator, the same guy behind the also-Scion-relevant "Sanjay's Super Team."

 Vyāsa.
 The Mahābhārata.
 Edited and translated by JAB van Buitenen, University of Chicago Press, 1980.
 Together with the Ramāyāṇa, this epic is the heart of how I imagine Scion.

 Wú Chéng'ēn.
 Journey to the West.
 One of the three great Chinese epics, this was my primary source for the Monkey King and for the shén's Tiānmìng pantheon-specific purview.
-If you read it, the Anthony C Yu version is the best—but Běijīng opera adaptations are even better.
+If you read it, the Anthony C Yu translation is my favorite—but Běijīng opera adaptations are even better.

 Thompson, Robert Farris.
-Flash of the Spirit.
+Flash of the Spirit: African and Afro-American Art and Philosophy.
+Vintage Books, 1984.
 This book is purportedly about art, but is actually an excellent introduction to West African and Afro-Atlantic religion in general.

-Vega, Marta Moreno.
+Moreno Vega, Marta.
 The Altar of My Soul.

 In addition to these texts, I highly recommend the New Orleans Historic Voodoo Museum to anyone curious about the particularities of Louisiana voodoo.
 The front room looks a little like a tourist trap, but I promise it's worth it.